crystdang/election-analysis/README.md

             largest_turnout = county_name
             largest_turnout_percentage = county_percentage
 ```
-The largest turnout can easily be proven by running a for loop that will run through each county and wiill be overridden by the highest total.
+The largest turnout can be proven by running a for loop that will run through each county and wiill be overridden by the highest total.

 ---